What is bulk shopping? Why aren’t zero waste stores actually zero waste?

 Plus, if we frame zero waste and sustainability as simply being a plastic problem, we alienate huge segments of the population for which buying goods in plastic is simply unavoidable due to systemic inequities.

 What about BIPOC, who are routinely placed near toxic facilities and denied access to fresh food by being forced to live in food deserts?

 What about people with disabilities who don’t have the capacity to prepare everything unpackaged, and aren’t given appropriate support to do so?

 Zero waste must be inclusive; if our brand of zero waste is only centered around the packaging we see, it’s not inclusive at all.

-Of course not, although it’s always important to note that even the best bulk shoppers can’t brag about a “Mason jar full of trash“.
+Of course not, although it’s always important to note that even the best bulk shoppers in a fancy zero waste store can’t brag about a “Mason jar full of trash“.